Culturally Responsive Classroom Management

 Referral Practices, Congruence and Dissonance, and Systemic Barriers

 I am suggesting that practices in the classroom should be anchored to increase students’ opportunities to learn.
-I do not believe that student learning should be approached as static; we also do not believe that what students learn should be developed in isolation.
+I do not believe that student learning should be approached as static; in addition, what students learn should not be developed in isolation.
 I hope readers develop in communion with their students, communities, families, and colleagues a set of learning opportunities in a classroom that creates a culture for students to grow.
 Thus, teachers should create the conditions for learning to take place, serve as facilitators who pose good questions, and get out of students’ way in the process of their development and learning.
 Creating such spaces of learning—where students are able to build their learning identity—means that educators understand (1) punishment referral patterns; (2) teacher and student congruence and dissonance; and (3) institutional and systemic barriers.
 I focus on these three themes from the literature because they offer an expanded, well-conceptualized link between and among the varying systems at play when addressing classroom management.
-In other words, transforming practices for the benefit of students requires micro-level shifts (such as those that teachers can change in punishing students) as well as macro-level changes (such as the elimination of zero-tolerance policies).
+In other words, transforming practices for the benefit of students requires microlevel shifts (such as those that teachers can change in punishing students) as well as macrolevel changes (such as the elimination of zero-tolerance policies).